 Associated with the motion of a driven harmonic oscillator, there is a very striking phenomenon, known as resonance.
 It rises if the external driving force is periodic with a period comparable to the natural period of the oscillator.

-In a resonance situation, the driving force may be feeble, the amplitude of the motion may become extra ordinarily large.
-In the case of oscillating simple pendulum, if we blow to push the pendulum whenever it comes in front of our mouth, it is found that the amplitude steadily increases.
+In a resonance situation, the driving force may be feeble, the amplitude of the motion may become extraordinarily large.
+In the case of the oscillating simple pendulum, if we blow to push the pendulum whenever it comes in front of our mouth, it is found that the amplitude steadily increases.

 To demonstrate this resonance effect an apparatus.
 A horizontal rod AB is supported by two strings S1 and S2.
 Three pairs of pendulums aa’, bb’ and cc’ are suspended to this rod.
 The length of each pair is the same but is different for different pairs.
-If one of these pendulums, say c, is displaced in a direction perpendicular to the plane of the paper, then its resultant oscillatory motion causes in rod AB a very slight disturbing motion, whose period is the same as that of c’.
-Due to this slight motion of the rod, each of the remaining pendulums (aa’, bb’, and cc’) under go a slight periodic motion.
-This causes the pendulum c’, whose length and , hence, period is exactly the same as that of c, to oscillate back and forth with steadily increasing amplitude.
-However the amplitudes of the other pendulums remain small through out the subsequent motion of c and c’, because their natural periods are not the same as that of the disturbing force due to rod AB.
+If one of these pendulums say c, is displaced in a direction perpendicular to the plane of the paper, then its resultant oscillatory motion causes in rod AB a very slight disturbing motion, whose period is the same as that of c’.
+Due to this slight motion of the rod, each of the remaining pendulums (aa’, bb’, and cc’) undergo a slight periodic motion.
+This causes the pendulum c’, whose length and , hence, the period is exactly the same as that of c, to oscillate back and forth with steadily increasing amplitude.
+However, the amplitudes of the other pendulums remain small throughout the subsequent motion of c and c’, because their natural periods are not the same as that of the disturbing force due to rod AB.

 The energy of the oscillation comes from the driving source.
 At resonance, the transfer of energy is maximum.

-The column of soldiers, while marching on a bridge of long span are advised to break their steps.
-Their rhythmic march might set up oscillations of dangerously large amplitude in the bridge structure.
+- The column of soldiers, while marching on a bridge of long-span are advised to break their steps.
+Their rhythmic march might set up oscillations of dangerously large amplitudes in the bridge structure.

-Another good example of resonance is the heating and cooking of food every efficiency and evenly by microwave oven.
-The waves produced in this type of oven have a wavelength 12 cm at a frequency 3450 MHz.
-At this frequency the waves are absorbed sue to resonance by eater and fat molecules in the food, heating them up and so cooking the food.
+- Another good example of resonance is the heating and cooking of food every efficiency and evenly by a microwave oven.
+The waves produced in this type of oven have a wavelength of 12 cm at a frequency of 3450 MHz.
+At this frequency, the waves are absorbed sue to resonance by eater and fat molecules in the food, heating them up and so cooking the food.

 This is a common observation that the amplitude of an oscillation simple pendulum decreases gradually with time till it becomes zero.
 Such oscillations, in which the amplitude decreases steadily with time, are called damped oscillations.